pantrypoints/sp/content/en/research/countries/china/xi/chapter-09e.md

 as possible as deeply as possible.”2 To improve the socialist consultative democracy system, it is necessary to promote the extensive and multi-level institutionalization of consultative democracy.
-Comrade Xi Jinping pointed out that "it is necessary to broaden the consultation channels of the Communist Party of China, the People's Congress, the people's government, the People's Political Consultative Conference, democratic parties, people's organizations, grassroots organizations, enterprises and institutions, social organizations, various think tanks, etc., and carry out in-depth consultations such as political, legislative, administrative, democratic, social, and grassroots
+Comrade Xi Jinping pointed out that "it is necessary to broaden the consultation channels of the CCP, the People's Congress, the people's government, the People's Political Consultative Conference, democratic parties, people's organizations, grassroots organizations, enterprises and institutions, social organizations, various think tanks, etc., and carry out in-depth consultations such as political, legislative, administrative, democratic, social, and grassroots